-The ISO/ANSI standard is defined by the document ISO/IEC 14882 that is published by the American National Standards Institute (ANSI).
-ISO/ANSI standard C++ is the well-established version of C++ that has been around since 1998 and is supported by compilers on the majority of computer hardware platforms and operating systems.
-Programs that you write in ISO/ANSI C++ can be ported from one system environment to another reasonably easily, although the library functions that a program uses-particularly those related to building a graphical user interface-are a major determinant of how easy or difficult it will be.
-ISO/ANSI standard C++ has been the first choice of many professional program developers because it is so widely supported, and because is one of the most powerful programming languages available today.
+At the time of writing, the currently approved C++ language standard is defined by the document ISO/IEC 14882:1998, published by the International Organization for Standardization (ISO).
+This is the well-established version of C++ that has been around since 1998 and is supported by compilers on the majority of computer hardware platforms and operating systems.
+There is a new standard for C++ in draft form that is expected to be approved in the near future.
+Visual C++ 2010 already supports several of the new language capabilities offered by this new standard, and these are described in this book.

+Programs that you write in standard C++ can be ported from one system environment to another reasonably easily, although the library functions that a program uses - particularly those related to building a graphical user interface - are a major determinant of how easy or difficult it will be.
+ISO/ IEC standard C++ is the first choice of many professional program developers because it is so widely supported, and because it is one of the most powerful programming languages available today.